New 5-year deal for PBS CEO, new YouTube pact for public TV

 BEVERLY HILLS, Calif.
-(AP) — Longtime PBS chief executive Paula Kerger said she’s ready to face more budget fights and competition with the expanding number of commercial outlets treading on public TV’s longtime programming turf.
+(AP) — Longtime PBS chief executive Paula Kerger said she’s ready to face more budget fights and competition with the expanding number of commercial outlets treading on public TV’s programming turf.

 Kerger, who joined the Public Broadcasting Service as president and CEO in 2006, told a TV critics meeting Monday that she committed to stay in the job for five more years because of her belief in “the purpose and the power of public television.”